 - 1600 x 720 pixel 6.5-inch LCD screen

-It has a 720p screen, and I usually expect to see a 1080p display at the price.
+It has a 720p screen, and I usually expect to see a 1080p display on the best cheap phones.
 However, the effect is less pronounced than I expected, and is offset by the size of the display.
 I’d rather watch a 15-minute YouTube video on the Oppo A9 2020 than a phone with a more advanced 5.5-inch screen.

 Some of you may still be put off, and that’s fine when there are several very strong alternatives, but everyone can appreciate the Oppo A9 2020’s battery life, which is sensational.
 This alone makes it one of the lowest-maintenance phones I’ve used in the last five years.